exercism/dart/docs/INSTALLATION.md

 ## Dart
-* One option is to follow the [instructions for installation](https://www.dartlang.org/install) on dartlang.org.
+* One option is to follow the [instructions for installation on the Dart website](https://www.dartlang.org/install).

 ### Manual install instruction
 * Download a zip file from [this page](https://www.dartlang.org/install/archive).